wilzbach/docs.asyncy.com/quick-start/README.md

 It started with questions any curious person should be asking:
 - *Why is there so much complexity in development?*
--*How can we lower the bar of development?*
+- *How can we lower the bar of development?*
 -*What is the future of programming?*
 High-level languages enabled millions of people to call themselves developers while simultaneously making development exponentially easier.
 We believe it's time to think beyond high-level languages and look towards a new language built on the cloud, for the cloud, that transforms the industry like high-level languages once did.